Do You Get Knee Pain Going Up And Down Stairs?

 However, if you've been consistently having knee pain going up and down stairs for more than a a month it would be a good idea to get it checked out.

-If you read the paragraph above and rolled your eyes because your knees have been bothering you when climbing stairs for 10 years or more, the it's DEFINITELY time to get things checked out.
+If you read the paragraph above and rolled your eyes because your knees have been bothering you when climbing stairs for a year, or 2 years, or 10 years or more, then it's well past time to get things checked out.

 "But I've Already Had It Checked Out...
 I have Knee Arthritis"